ezgibasar/TurBLiMP/README.md

 git clone https://github.com/yourusername/TurBLiMP.git
 ```

-2. For the augmentation module, [the zemberek-full.jar file](https://drive.google.com/file/d/1RRuFK43JqcHcthB3fV2IEpPftWoeoHAu/view?usp=drive_link) should also be downloaded to the project directory.

-The dataset is also available on [Hugging Face](https://huggingface.co/datasets/ezgibasar/turblimp)🤗

 ## :link: Attribution

 If you use this benchmark in your work, please cite the associated paper.